JackDanna/FogentRoleplayTemplate/README.md

 ## Skill

-A Skill represent a proficiency of certain tasks a character can perform.
+A Skill represent certain tasks or actions a character can perform.

-You then add a D6 for each skill point or attribute point that governs the Dice Pool.

 ### Skill Level